timescale/pgai/README.md

 #### Run AI queries by passing your API key implicitly as a session parameter

-To use a [session level parameter when connecting to your database with psql](https://www.postgresql.org/docs/current/config-setting.html#CONFIG-SETTING-SHELL) to securely connect to OpenAI through pgai:
+To use a [session level parameter when connecting to your database with psql](https://www.postgresql.org/docs/current/config-setting.html#CONFIG-SETTING-SHELL) to run your AI queries:

 1. Set your OpenAI key as an environment variable in your shell:
     ```bash